Genealogy, Family History, & Local History Resources

 Many people from throughout the country and around the world have ancestors who once lived in our section of Northwestern North Carolina, and many interested researchers of family history seek to connect with their ancestry through resources in our local library system.

 Our Library does not currently have a full-time Genealogy Librarian on staff.
 However, requests for obituary look-ups from the local newspaper are available, if specific information (date of decease & full name) is known.
-Call Mr. Paul Fuller for more information at (828) 264-8784, Extension 2, or send him a message via our contact form [direct inquiries to Adult Services].
+Call Ms. Terry White for more information at (828) 264-8784, Extension 2, or send her a message via our contact form [direct inquiries to Adult Services].

 Volunteers in the Watauga Community Offering Help with Family History Research

 Our community is fortunate to have local residents who are willing to help members of the public with their Family History/Genealogy Research.
 Use our Contact Form [direct inquiries to Adult Services] to inquire about this option.

 About Visiting the Genealogy Collection

 Visitors and local residents alike are welcome to visit the Genealogy section to conduct their own research.

 Use of the collection is free, and the Genealogy collection is available during regular library hours.

 Anyone with an interest in the Watauga County area’s history will find our small collection worth a visit!

 We also offer access to Ancestry Library for those who are interested in genealogy and family history.
 You can access this resource if you're working from one of our public access computers at any of our Appalachian Regional Library locations.